 Recent Appellate Decisions Dismantle Weapon Used by Insurers to Take Away No-Fault Benefits

-Since 2014, no-fault insurers have been deploying a ruthless weapon against people injured in a motor vehicle accident: identifying what insurers believe to be false statements in the processing of PIP claims and then seeking to void the entire underlying insurance policy.
-This has resulted in terminating all auto no-fault PIP benefits and, for some, impairing the ability to pursue a liability claim.
-The weapon was created by the Michigan Court of Appeals’ decision in Bahri v.
+Since 2014, no-fault insurers have been using ruthless claim-denial tactics against people injured in motor vehicle accidents.
+One of those tactics commonly involves identifying statements that an insurer can acuse an insured of falsely making in the processing of a PIP claim.
+Insurers then use that allegedly-false statement to void the claimant’s entire underlying insurance policy.
+When successful, this tactic results in the termination of all auto no-fault PIP benefits, and for some, it also impairs the ability to pursue a liability claim.
+This tactic was widely used at unprecedented levels following the Michigan Court of Appeals decision of Bahri v.
 IDS Prop Cas Ins Co, 308 Mich App 420 (2014).
-Yet recent appellate decisions have substantially dismantled it.
+Fortunately, recent appellate decisions have substantially dismantled the impact of this decision and made it much more difficult for insurers to utilize this tactic.

 Haydaw v.
 Farm Bureau Ins Co, _ Mich App_(2020)

-The first big blow to the Bahri doctrine came last summer in Haydaw v.
+The first big blow to the Bahri doctrine was handed down in the case of Haydaw v.
 Farm Bureau Ins Co, __ Mich App __ (2020).
 In Haydaw, the Court of Appeals held that “fraud provisions in no-fault insurance policies do not provide grounds for rescission based upon false statements made by the insured during first-party litigation.”
 Yet this left open the question, what about allegedly false statements made before litigation?
 The Court of Appeals answered that question earlier this year in the case of Williams v Farm Bureau Mut Ins Co of Michigan, _ Mich App _ (2021).

 Williams v Farm Bureau Mut Ins Co of Michigan, _ Mich App _ (2021)